-We experienced moderate net cost increases for raw materials during the first quarter of 2020 and fiscal 2019 and anticipate higher raw materials cost increases for the remainder of fiscal 2020.
+We experienced moderate net cost increases for raw materials during the second quarter and first two quarters of 2020 and fiscal 2019 and anticipate higher raw materials cost increases for the remainder of fiscal 2020.
 We are currently locked into our supply and prices for a majority of our most significant commodities (excluding, among others, maple syrup) through the remainder of fiscal 2020.